 Direct Access to the Zotero SQLite Database

 However, access to the SQLite database should be done only in a read-only manner.
 Modifying the database while Zotero is running can easily result in a corrupted database.
 A caching layer breaks the normal file-locking in SQLite that allows for safe concurrent file access, and even if Zotero is shut down before accessing the file, modifying the database directly bypasses the data validation and referential integrity checks performed by Zotero and the Zotero web API that are required for Zotero to function properly.
 Generally, the SQLite database should be viewed as an internal database that has the benefit of being externally readable for people who want to get the data out in other ways.

 Also be aware that the SQLite database structure can change between Zotero releases.

 Zotero Client Data Model

 Each bibliographic record in Zotero has an “item type” (book, journal article, thesis, …), a set of fields (author, title, date, …), and field values.
-The selection of fields depends on the item type; for instance, a thesis has a “university” field which other items do not have.
+The selection of fields depends on the item type.

 In theory, you can change and add item types and fields, but this will break Zotero sync and may make break many parts of Zotero functionality, such as item import and citation formatting.
 If you need to add additional information to your records, you should use the “Extra” field that is available for all item types.

 In addition to the basic item types and fields, each item can have associated user data, including:

 - a set of notes